vmware-archive/bitfusion-with-kubernetes-integration/bitfusion_device_plugin/README.md

 ### 5.1.
 Enforce Quota

 The resource name of the device plugin is **bitfusion.io/gpu**.
 Use the following command to enforce quota.
-The value of "requests.bitfusion.io/gpu" is set to 100 means it is able to use of 100% of one GPU at most which is equivalent to the usage of two half GPU.
-In addition to that, quota limits can only be set with requests.bitfusion.io/gpu, limits.bitfusion.io/gpu is not valid for quota.
+The value of "requests.bitfusion.io/gpu" is set to 100 means it is able to use of 100% of one GPU at most which is equivalent to the usage of two half GPUs.
+In addition to that, quota limits can only be set with "requests.bitfusion.io/gpu" and "limits.bitfusion.io/gpu" is not valid for quota.

 Use the following command to create the quota